-The State will enter into the Master Continuing Disclosure Agreement with respect to the 2022 Series A and B Bonds, substantially in the form attached as Appendix F to this Official Statement (the "Continuing Disclosure Agreement"), to provide or cause to be provided, in accordance with the requirements of Securities and Exchange Commission Rule 15c2-12 (the "Rule"), (i) certain annual financial information and operating data, (ii) in a timely manner, not in excess of ten business days after the occurrence of the event, notice of the occurrence of certain events, and (iii) timely notice of a failure by the State to provide the required annual financial information and operating data on or before the date specified in the Continuing Disclosure Agreement.
-The Underwriters' obligation to purchase the 2022 Series A and B Bonds shall be conditioned upon their receiving, at or prior to the delivery of such bonds, an executed copy of the Continuing Disclosure Agreement.
+The State will enter into the Master Continuing Disclosure Agreement with respect to the 2023 Series A and B Bonds, substantially in the form attached as Appendix F to this Official Statement (the "Continuing Disclosure Agreement"), to provide or cause to be provided, in accordance with the requirements of Securities and Exchange Commission Rule 15c2-12 (the "Rule"), (i) certain annual financial information and operating data, (ii) in a timely manner, not in excess of ten business days after the occurrence of the event, notice of the occurrence of certain events, and (iii) timely notice of a failure by the State to provide the required annual financial information and operating data on or before the date specified in the Continuing Disclosure Agreement.
+The Underwriters' obligation to purchase the 2023 Series A and B Bonds shall be conditioned upon their receiving, at or prior to the delivery of such bonds, an executed copy of the Continuing Disclosure Agreement.

-Under the Rule, the State must undertake to provide the required annual financial information and operating data commencing with its fiscal year ending June 30, 2022.
+Under the Rule, the State must undertake to provide the required annual financial information and operating data commencing with its fiscal year ending June 30, 2023.

 To its knowledge, in the last five years the State has not failed to comply in any material respect with its undertakings pursuant to a continuing disclosure agreement executed by the State.
-The State has determined it did not file an event notice for (i) a rating downgrade of its Certificates of Participation (Connecticut Juvenile Training School Energy Center Project) in April 2018, (ii) a rating upgrade of the short-term rating on the State's General Obligation Bonds (2016 Series C) (Variable Rate Demand Bonds) in June 2018 and (iii) a notice of the incurrence of financial obligation in connection with the Connecticut Higher Education Supplemental Loan Authority State Supported Revenue Bonds (CHESLA Loan Program) 2020 Series B-AMT and State Supported Revenue Refunding Bonds (CHESLA Loan Program) 2020 Series C NON-AMT in June 2020.
-The State promptly filed such notices after discovering each omission.
-In making this disclosure, the State has not concluded and does not admit that these omissions are a material failure to comply with its continuing disclosure obligations.
+The State has determined it did not file an event notice for a notice of the incurrence of financial obligation in connection with the Connecticut Higher Education Supplemental Loan Authority State Supported Revenue Bonds (CHESLA Loan Program) 2020 Series B-AMT and State Supported Revenue Refunding Bonds (CHESLA Loan Program) 2020 Series C NON-AMT in June 2020.
+The State promptly filed such notices after discovering the omission.
+In making this disclosure, the State has not concluded and does not admit that this omission is a material failure to comply with its continuing disclosure obligations.
 The State has modified its disclosure practices to prevent such failures in the future.